Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Experiments

-The benchmark we use for experimental comparison takes inspiration from, and extends, the Office gridworld environment~\cite{pmlr-v80-icarte18a} (full details in the Appendix), already used to evaluate solutions for NMRDPs.
+Unless stated otherwise, we use the authors' recommended hyper-parameters.
+For finite-horizon baselines that require a horizon (\textsc{UCBVI, PSRL/OPSRL}), we set $H$ to the VI-optimal path length plus a small safety margin (Appendix~\ref{app:experiments}); this uses oracle knowledge to choose a favorable $H$ for these baselines, hence the comparison is conservative w.r.t.\ \qrmax.
+The benchmark we use for experimental comparison takes inspiration from, and extends, the Office gridworld environment~\cite{pmlr-v80-icarte18a} (full details are reported in Appendix~\ref{app:experiments}), used to evaluate NMRDP solutions.
 In all the experiments, during training, we use stochastic actions, all having a nominal outcome, i.e., one with highest probability wrt all the others.
-For each experimental configuration, we obtain the optimal policy through Value Iteration (VI policy), using the full knowledge of the MDP, and periodically compare the current policy learned by the algorithm with the VI-policy, applying the t-test statistical method on the cumulative rewards obtained when running 10,000 test episodes.
-The training procedure terminates when a two-sided Welch t-test does not detect a statistically significant difference between the returns of the current and the optimal policy at significance level 0.1 ($p \ge 0.1$), so we treat them as statistically indistinguishable.

-We adopt this stopping rule uniformly across all algorithms, and in the appendix we also report fixed-budget success-rate curves, which show the same relative ordering.

-For visualization purposes, we run the learned policies on the corresponding deterministic testing environments, where actions always produce their nominal outcome.
-This simplifies comparing the learned policies with VI solutions, in terms of required timesteps to reach the goal.
-The results refer to the following 3 configurations of the environment and show the average and the standard deviation obtained over 10 runs with different random seeds.